 I think the word that sums it up best is determined.
 Determined that we're going to make it through this as a group, determined that we're going to do better today than we did the day before.
 We just ask everybody to do their best.
-Shifts are running about six hours a day now.
+Shifts are running about 20 hours a day, six days a week now.

 Of course, this team is something you've built over the past eight years, without knowing a pandemic was coming.
 Did that help you get up and running so quickly?

 It's the relationships we've built with our team members over these years.
 We trust our department heads to be the experts in their fields and we're able to come together to reach these goals.
 There's no way one single person that could've coordinated this.
 It's really a testament to Black Button's culture of independent professionals.